kaihendry/dabase.com/content/blog/ZV-1.md

 ## 4k recording cuts out

 I think it just cuts when it's over heating around the 10 minute mark.
 The problem is doesn't tell you it's stopped recording very clearly. :(

+Is there a workaround??

 ## Menu volume / shutter sound is annoying